Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 \subsection{Idea of the Proof}

-We turn to outlining the ideas behind the proofs of Theorems~\ref{Main1} and~\ref{Main2}.
-We refer to this approach as the \emph{paradifferential propagator method}.
-The strategy to be developed in this paper appears to be quite general and is potentially applicable to a broad class of quasilinear or fully nonlinear evolutionary PDEs.
+We turn to outlining the ideas behind the proof of Theorem~\ref{Main1} and~\ref{Main2}.
+We summarize this approach as the \emph{paradifferential propagator method}.
+The strategy to be developed in this paper appears to be quite general and is potentially applicable to a broader class of quasilinear or fully nonlinear evolutionary PDEs.
 It turns out that the water jet problem is \emph{the one case that rules all} -- each step of the proof can be adjusted to other quasilinear problems without essential change.
 In this subsection, we describe how the paradifferential propagator method formally works, while outlining its concrete realization for the water jet problem.